gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-minikube/README.md

   `tiller-namespace` and the `resource-namespace`, so that it can:
     - Manage its own resources in the `tiller-namespace`, where the Tiller metadata (e.g release tracking information) will live.
     - Manage the resources deployed by helm charts in the `resource-namespace`.

-Then it will feed the names of the created resources into the `kubergrunt helm deploy` command.
-As part of the deployment, `kubergrunt` will:

-- Create a new TLS certificate key pair to use as the CA and upload it to Kubernetes as a `Secret` in the `kube-system` namespace.
-- Using the generated CA TLS certificate key pair, create a signed TLS certificate key pair to use to identify the Tiller server and upload it to Kubernetes as a `Secret` in the `tiller-namespace`.
+- Using `kubergrunt`, generate a TLS CA certificate key pair and a set of signed certificate key pairs for the server and the client.
+These will then be uploaded as `Secrets` on the Kubernetes cluster.
-- Deploy Tiller with the following configurations turned on:
-    - TLS verification
-    - `Secrets` as the storage engine
-    - Provisioned in the `tiller-namespace` with the service account as the `tiller-service-account`

-- Grant access to the provided RBAC entity and configure the local helm client to use those credentials:
+These resources are then passed into the `k8s-tiller` module where the Tiller `Deployment` resources will be created.
+Once the resources are applied to the cluster, this will wait for the Tiller `Deployment` to roll out the `Pods` using `kubergrunt helm wait-for-tiller`.

+Finally, to allow you to use `helm` right away, this code also sets up the local `helm` client.
+This involves:

 - Using the CA TLS certificate key pair, create a signed TLS certificate key pair to use to identify the client.
 - Upload the certificate key pair to the `tiller-namespace`.
 - Grant the RBAC entity access to:
     - Get the client certificate `Secret` (`kubergrunt helm configure` uses this to install the client certificate key pair locally)
     - Get and List pods in `tiller-namespace` (the `helm` client uses this to find the Tiller pod)
     - Create a port forward to the Tiller pod (the `helm` client uses this to make requests to the Tiller pod)

 - Install the client certificate key pair to the helm home directory so the client can use it.

-You should now have a working Tiller deployment with your helm client configured to access it.
+At the end of the `apply`, you should now have a working Tiller deployment with your `helm` client configured to access it.
 So let's verify that in the next step!

 ## Verify Tiller Deployment